Eddie Mair: Career

 Mair was the original host of the 2003 BBC Two series Time Commanders.
-From 27 to 30 October 2014, Mair guest presented four editions of The One Show with Alex Jones on BBC One.
+From 27 to 30 October 2014, Mair guest-presented four editions of The One Show with Alex Jones on BBC One.

-On 29 February 2016, to the accompaniment of Nat 'King' Cole playing Let There Be Love, Valerie Singleton proposed marriage to Mair live on Radio 4's PM programme, in line with the tradition that women may propose marriage on one day only – 29 February.
+On 29 February 2016, to the accompaniment of Nat King Cole playing Let There Be Love, Valerie Singleton proposed marriage to Mair live on Radio 4's PM programme, in-line with the tradition that women may propose marriage on one day only – 29 February.
 In the same spirit of gentle humour, he promised to think about it and give her an answer in 2020.

 Mair's BBC earnings were between £300,000 and £350,000 for the 2016-17 financial year.
-The Guardian reported that he refused to take an earnings cut as part of the BBC's gender equality adjustments made in 2017 and 2018.
-Mair denied this, writing in the Radio Times, "None of my thinking has been influenced by the BBC's pay problems.
+The Guardian reported that he refused to take an earnings cut as part of the BBC's gender-equality adjustments made in 2017 and 2018.
+Mair denied this, writing in Radio Times, "None of my thinking has been influenced by the BBC's pay problems.
 I'd offered, in writing, to take a cut.
 It tickled me to read sometimes that I was apparently refusing.
 The first article appeared before we'd even discussed pay, and later it was said I was staying off work in some kind of protest: in fact, as RT [Radio Times] readers know, I was in hospital trying to avoid sepsis."
+His autobiography A Good Face for Radio : Confessions of a Radio Head was first published in 2017.

-Mair was also the initial presenter of BBC's podcast about the Grenfell Tower Inquiry, up until part 48 of the podcast, which in May 2021 was still reporting on the inquiry about the fire in Grenfell Tower in London.
-Starting from part 49, Mair was no longer presenting this podcast.
+Mair was also the initial presenter of the BBC's podcast about the Grenfell Tower Inquiry, up until part 113 of the podcast, which concluded with part 204: The Phase 2 Report and the End of the Inquiry about the fire in Grenfell Tower in London, in September 2024.
+Starting from part 114, Mair was no longer presenting this podcast, handing over to Kate Lamble, the then producer of the podcast series.